BlinkUX/sequelize-mock/docs/api/sequelize.md

 ###  Return
-Returns <Model> Mock Model as defined by the name, default values, and options provided
+`Model`: Mock Model as defined by the name, default values, and options provided